webserver binding configuration

 }

-The configuration quine.webserver.ssl.path should be set to the path of a jks or PKCS12 keystore file on the machine running the Quine server.
-As Java keystores are secured by a password, the same password should be provided for access via the quine.webserver.ssl.password configuration.
+The system property javax.net.ssl.keyStore should be set to the path of a jks or PKCS12 keystore file on the machine running the Quine server.
+As Java keystores are secured by a password, the password should be provided for access via the javax.net.ssl.keyStorePassword system property.

-As an alternative to the default methods of Quine configuration, the environment variables SSL_KEYSTORE_PATH and SSL_KEYSTORE_PASSWORD may be used instead.
+As an alternative to the standard Java methods of TLS configuration, the environment variables SSL_KEYSTORE_PATH and SSL_KEYSTORE_PASSWORD may be used instead.

 Generating a keystore with a self-signed server key